yogi1967/MoneydancePythonScripts/README.md

 *********************************************************************************************************************
 IntelliJ IDEA CE 2021.1 is the last version that supports Jython 2.7 - Later versions simply do not work Gradle 9 builds are configured for terminal/command line usage - the IDE gradle tools will probably not be compatible
+       DO NOT ATTEMPT to link gradle into your IntelliJ IDEA project - 2021.1 does not understand gradle 9 You will likely need to link JDK-8/Contents/Home/jre/lib/rt.jar as a library so that the IDE can recognise java imports
 *********************************************************************************************************************

 Visit: https://yogi1967.github.io/MoneydancePythonScripts/ for downloads...